-Information regarding fraud, waste, and abuse is communicated to providers through various channels:
+Information regarding FWA is communicated to providers through various channels:

-- Compliance training for providers is available on the CCP website - In the contract language for all contracted providers - Provider manual - During credentialing and re-credentialing
+- Compliance training for providers is available on the CCP website. - In the contract language for all contracted providers. - Provider manual. - During credentialing and re-credentialing.

-The Chief Compliance Officer is responsible for verification that employees, contractors, and network providers complete the required fraud and abuse compliance training annually, and new employee and subcontractors complete the training within thirty days of hire.
-Currently, providers self-report completion of the fraud waste and abuse compliance training to CCP via email, fax or mail.
-CCP is implementing an electronic system that will allow us to monitor provider and subcontractor completion of the required fraud waste and abuse compliance training.
+The Chief Compliance Officer is responsible for verification that employees, contractors and network providers complete the required fraud, waste and abuse compliance training annually, and new employee and subcontractors complete the training within thirty (30) days of hire.
+Currently, providers self-report completion of the FWA compliance training to CCP via email, fax or mail.
+CCP is implementing an electronic system that will allow us to monitor provider and subcontractor completion of the required FWA compliance training.